EasyCorp/easy-deploy-bundle/doc/tutorials/remote-ssh-config.md

 # /etc/ssh/sshd_config
 # ...

-# these four options are processed in the following order and the accept both
+# these four options are processed in the following order and they accept both
 # full user/group names and patterns
 DenyUsers ...
 AllowUsers ...